azzhexperiment/sort/README.md

   - Unit tests

 ### Known problems
-- mergeSort is running very slowly, which suggests huge room for improvement.
-The cause may be due to usage of excessive arrays.
+- mergeSort is running very slowly (~3600ms for 200k values) as compared to quick sort (~30ms!!!), which suggests huge room for improvement.
+Root cause still unknown.